Jack and the Beanstalk (1952 film): Plot

-Just before being rewarded by the King for heroism, Jack is rudely awakened when Donald breaks a vase over Jack's head just as Eloise and Arthur return home from rehearsal.
-Jack's cries out, but receives a second blow to the head from Dinkle when he learns of his sleeping on the job, which returns Jack to his dream state.
-After greeting Eloise and Arthur as their storybook counterparts, Jack dances off into the night with the bravado of "Jack the Giant-Killer".
+Just before being rewarded by the king for heroism, Jack is rudely awakened when Donald breaks a vase over Jack's head just as Eloise and Arthur return home from rehearsal.
+Jack cries out but receives a second blow to the head from Dinkle, which returns Jack to his dream state.
+After greeting Eloise and Arthur as their storybook counterparts, Jack dances off into the night.